john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 I thought this year would finally be the year I would make it out to [DefCon 25](https://defcon.org/html/defcon-25/dc-25-index.html).
 Rats.

 Well, okay.
 The if the conference is four days (July 27-30, 2017) I bet I take that weekend off.
 So I am going to throw my own Hack-a-Thon that weekend.
-I will lock myself away from the world and bulid my own Linux distribution from scratch.
+I will lock myself away from the world and build my own Linux distribution from scratch.
 If I have time left, I will use that distro to server up a LAMP website and do some penetration testing.

 ## Goals